sachin-udacity/memory-game/PrivacyNotice.md

   *.
 Player's name and other provided details if the game is not played in guest mode

   *.
-Game alogrithm specific (no personal information) debugging log messages.
+Game alogrithm stores specific (no personal information) debugging log messages.

 All the data is stored on your computer/phone or on server and will not contain any personal information whatsoever.